seemoo-lab/nexmon_csi/README.md

 ## Analyzing the CSI

 Each UDP packet containing collected CSI has 10.10.10.10 as source address and is destined to 255.255.255.255 on port 5500.
 The payload starts with four magic bytes 0x11111111, followed by the six byte source mac address as well as the two byte sequence number of the Wi-Fi frame that triggered the collection of the CSI contained in this packet.
 The next two bytes contain core and spatial stream number where the lowest three bits indicate the core and the next three bits the spatial stream number, e.g. 0x0019 (0b00011001) means core 0 and spatial stream 3.
 The chanspec used during extraction can be found in the subsequent two bytes.
-After two bytes reserved for future use, the actual CSI data follows.
+After two bytes identifying the chip version, the actual CSI data follows.
 Relative to using 20, 40, or 80 MHz wide channels those are 64, 128, or 256 times four bytes long.
 For the bcm4339 and bcm43455c0 the data contains interleaved int16 real and int16 imaginary parts for each complex CSI value.
-The bcm4358 and bcm4366c0 return values in a floating point format with one bit sign of the following nine or twelve bits of a real part and the same for a imaginary part, followed by an exponent of five or six bits.
+The bcm4358 and bcm4366c0 return values in a floating point format with one bit sign of the following nine or twelve bits of a real part and the same for an imaginary part, followed by an exponent of five or six bits.
 We provide matlab scripts under utils/matlab/ for reading and plotting both formats.
 Make sure to compile a mex file from utils/matlab/unpack_float.c before reading values of the bcm4358 or bcm4366c0 for the first time.
 Then fill in the configuration section in utils/matlab/csireader.m and run the script.
-There is an example capture file utils/matlab/example.pcap holding four UDPs of a capture on a bcm4358 for two cores and two spacial streams.
+There is an example capture file utils/matlab/example.pcap holding four UDPs of a capture on a bcm4358 for two cores and two spatial streams.

 # Getting Started